PoisotLab/ms_betacov_mapping/README.md

 ## Host richness does not predict virus distinctiveness

-Bats are found worldwide and are both one of the most diverse groups among mammals (**Moratelli & Calisher, 2015**), and one of the main animal reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo].
+Bats are found worldwide and are both one of the most diverse groups among mammals  and one of the main animal reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo].
 This has attracted attention to areas where high diversity of bats, and therefore presumably high diversity of betacoronaviruses, can be an important issue for human health [@Calisher2006BatImp; @Moratelli2015BatZoo].
 By overlaying the IUCN rangempas for confirmed bat hosts of betacoronaviruses [@fig:richness; top], we see that the the main hotspots of host richness are primarily South-Eastern Asia, parts of Southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes.
 The description of host richness is an important first step towards understanding risk, as previous research [@Anthony2017GloPat;@Mollentze2020VirZoo] states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health.